Research

 |

-IISR 4.13/17 | 2017-2022 | Evaluation of tillage and crop establishment and residue management practices for sustaining/improving resources use efficiency, soil health and crop productivity in soybean based cropping systems |
+IISR 4.13/17 | 2022-2027 | Evaluation of residue management practices under permanent broad bed furrow as well as conventional tillage practices for sustaining/ improving resource use efficiency, soil quality and crop productivity in soybean-based cropping systems |

 |